zeyveld/zeyveld.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a Doctoral Candidate in Economics at Michigan State University.
-My research, which concerns demand for consumer packed goods, couples cutting-edge computing with structural and reduced-form analysis.
+My research asks how retailers can maximize their profits under consumer learning, within-consumer preference variation, and reference dependence.